4.4. Law of Total Probability and Bayes’ Rule

 The Law of Total Probability on a Tree diagram

-Recall that when constructing a tree diagram, the set of branches extending from the same node must represent all possible outcomes given the preceding path.
-This requirement is, in fact, another way of saying that the events stemming from a single node must form a partition.
+Recall that in a tree diagram, the set of branches extending from the same node must represent all possible outcomes given the preceding path.
+This requirement is, in fact, another way of saying that these branches must form a partition.
 As a result, a tree diagram provides an ideal setting for applying the Law of Total Probability.

 Computing a single-stage probability \(P(B)\) using the Law of Total Probability is equivalent to